jon-heard/obsidian-inline-scripts-library/notevars.sfile.md

 This shortcut file can be used by other shortcut-files to let them read and manipulate data in notes for many uses, including TTRPG character sheets.

 Uses __state.sfile__ shortcut-file (optional).
-It uses this to save & load the refreshMarkdown flag.
+It uses this to save & load the isMarkdownRefreshed flag.

 __